huy/maven-quickstart/README.md

 Phases are executed sequentially.
 Phases of the same life cycle are ordered totally, execute one phase means execute all preceeding phases in order and then the desire phase.

-Author of maven seems doesn't want the sophistication of [dependency based programming](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) e.g `test` phase depdends `test-compile`, which in turn depends on `compile`.
-They chose to ignore it completely.
+Author of maven chose not to allow users to exercise [dependency based programming](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) in maven `pom.xml`.

 **binding**